 Chris Foxall

-Chris is originally from England and immigrated to the USA in 2019.
-Chris has over 15 years of experience in community development, dialogue, program design and facilitation.
+Chris has over 15 years of experience in community development, dialogue, program design, and facilitation.
 In his current position with the City of Sacramento's Department of Community Response, he provides resources and support for the unhoused community.
-Previously he worked within the peacebuilding sector in Belfast, Northern Ireland.

 Claudio Castaneda